cloudwatt/applications/bundle-trusty-lamp/README_EN.md

 ## The concept

 Regularly, Cloudwatt will publish on his technical blog and his github, applicative stacks with their associated deployement guide.
-The goal is to facilitate your life while starting up projects.
+Its goal is to facilitate your life while starting up projects.
 The procedure takes few minutes to prepare and 5 minutes to deploy.

 Once the stack is deployed, you become its master and you can immediately play with it.

 If you have any questions, remarks or enhancement requests, do not hesitate to open an issue on the github or to submit a pull request.

-## Episode premier : Linux-Apache-MySQL-PHP5
+## Episode One : Linux-Apache-MySQL-PHP5

 The deployement base is an Ubuntu trusty instance.
 The Apache and MySQL servers are deployed on a single instance.